 To rank well, a practice must demonstrate E-E-A-T, which stands for Experience, Expertise, Authoritativeness, and Trustworthiness.

-In the US, this is shaped by strict regulatory and legal requirements.
+In the US, this is shaped by strict federal regulatory and legal requirements.
 The Federal Trade Commission (FTC) mandates that medical claims must be evidence-based and not misleading.
 You cannot claim to "cure" conditions without robust clinical proof.
-Similarly, HIPAA (the Health Insurance Portability and Accountability Act) governs how patient data is collected, stored, and transmitted.
-Your digital presence must reflect these standards, particularly in how your website handles contact forms, booking tools, and any patient-facing data collection.
+Similarly, HIPAA (the Health Insurance Portability and Accountability Act) governs how patient data is collected, stored, and transmitted across digital platforms.
+Your entire online presence must reflect these standards, particularly in how your website handles contact forms, booking tools, and any patient-facing data collection.

 If your website promises care quality that contradicts CQC reports or makes unsubstantiated claims, you risk penalties not just from search engines but from regulatory bodies.

 Trust is the currency of healthcare SEO.
 Building this requires transparency.
-You must clearly display credentials, qualifications, and regulatory registrations.
+You must clearly display credentials, qualifications, and professional registrations with bodies such as relevant state medical boards.
 HIPAA compliance is another pillar of trust.
 How you handle patient data on your website affects both your legal standing and your SEO.
 Users trust secure sites, and Google prioritises secure HTTPS connections.

 Medesk helps navigate these complexities by offering built-in compliance tools.
 These tools help ensure that the patient journey from search to booking adheres to the necessary standards, reinforcing the trust signals that search engines look for.